NengQian/fluid_simulation/README.md

 ## Running the code

-We will have 3 executables after the code is built
+We will have 3 executables after the code is built.

     ./save_simulation
         output the serialized simulation data